Joseph Friedman: Role of Betty Friedman

 Betty Friedman played a crucial role in the development of the Flexible Straw Corporation.
 While still living in Cleveland and working at the Tarbonis Company, she corresponded regularly with her brother and directed all of the sales and distribution of the straw.
 In 1950 Friedman moved his family and company to Santa Monica, California.
 Now doing business as the Flex-Straw Co., sales continued to increase and the marketing direction expanded to focus more strongly on the home and child markets.
 Betty Friedman moved west in 1954 to assume her formal leadership role in the corporation.
 Additional partners and investors were added over time, including Art Shapiro, who was initially solicited as a potential buyer of the patent.
-On June 20, 1969, the Flexible Straw Corporation sold its United States and foreign patents, United States and Canadian trademarks, and licensing agreements to the Maryland Cup Corporation.
+On June 20, 1969, the Flexible Straw Corporation sold its United States and foreign patents, United States and Canadian trademarks, and licensing agreements to the Maryland Cup Corporation (which later became the Sweetheart Cup Company).
 The Flexible Straw Corporation dissolved on August 19, 1969.

 Death

-On his death in 1982, Friedman was survived by his wife of over 50 years, Marjorie Lewis Friedman, his four children, nine grandchildren including notably, Doug Leeds, CEO of IAC Publishing and former CEO of Ask.com and John Reiss, author of Not By Design: Retiring Darwin's Watchmaker.
+On his death in 1982, Friedman was survived by his wife of over 50 years, Marjorie Lewis Friedman, his four children, and seven grandchildren.